johnthebrit/johnthebrit/README.md

 - 🎓 My key learning materials can be found on my YouTube channel at https://onboardtoazure.com
 - ☁️ I have a curated learning path at https://learn.onboardtoazure.com
+- 🔎 Lots of repos around different projects, classes and random information.
+Take a look around!

+Thanks for visiting!
+☁️🤙💪

 <!--
 **johnthebrit/johnthebrit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.